ranzhang/docker-telemetry/README.md

 # docker-telemetry
 This is a dockerized app for Cisco telemetry.
 It consists of four containers, orchestrated by docker-compose.
-This is a hands-on workshop that was first presented in Devnet in CiscoLive 2017.
+This is a hands-on workshop that was first presented at Devnet in CiscoLive 2017.
+The purpose of the workshop is to demonstrate one simple way of building a telemetry app using Docker containers.
+A small telemetry data was captured for replay.

 ## Containers
 1. Telemetry data decoder, pipeline, https://github.com/cisco/bigmuddy-network-telemetry-pipeline